 Queen’s University, Department of Pediatrics

-Nestled on the shores of Lake Ontario, Kingston is a beautiful historic and a UNESCO heritage city offering a wealth of recreational activities.
+Nestled on the shores of Lake Ontario, Kingston is a beautiful historic city offering a wealth of recreational activities.
 Queen’s University is one of Canada's premier universities and medical schools.
 The successful candidate will enjoy exceptional academic, professional, and lifestyle opportunities.

 The University invites applications from all qualified individuals.
 Queen’s is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Aboriginal peoples, persons with disabilities, and LGBTQ persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.

 To comply with Federal laws, the University is obliged to gather statistical information about how many applicants for each job vacancy are Canadian citizens/permanent residents of Canada.
 Applicants need not identify their country of origin; however, all applications must include one of the following statements: “I am a Canadian citizen/permanent resident of Canada”; OR, “I am not a Canadian citizen/permanent resident of Canada”.
 Applications that do not include this information will be deemed incomplete.